ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-01-18-kubernetes-deployments.md

 ![](/assets/png/kubernetes-deployments/scene_00.svg){:width="720px"}
 {: style="text-align: center;"}

-It's not really that bad, but it set off a *conceptual alarm* that Pods may not be as straightforward as what they appear to be.
-This proved to be true, because as it turns out in practice, you don't directly work with Pods, you delegate a Controller to manage them for you.
+It's not bad, but it sets off a *conceptual alarm* that Pods may not be as straightforward as what they appear to be.
+This proved to be true because in practice, you don't directly work with Pods, you delegate a Controller to manage them for you.

 > "Kubernetes uses a higher-level abstraction, called a Controller, that